kaw2k/lunch-games/README.md

 Make dawn more generic, this way we can use it for any prompts

 figure out how to only show who died at a particular time in the prompts menu

+- For things that alter roles

+  - Try to stay within the same faction, for wolves it would be wolves and allies
+  - Find all the living roles in the game and get their combined weight.
+Try to balance the weight with the new role.

+- For the timer, make a hook that updates some internal state

+Resume game in case someone ends the game but mistake

+- Questionable, I think this was getting kicked by accident

+* Somehow when tyler was made diseased from melanie he had to choose someone else

+What roles are in the game?

+- Add views to what roles / artifacts are in the game

+Moderator -role count make clearer